guillaume-chevalier/LSTM-Human-Activity-Recognition/README.md

 The checkpoint will save the best model weights according to the validation loss.
 In other words, weights in a step would be saved only if the validation loss evaluated would be least out of all the steps done before.

+**Caution** - In the checkpoint directory, the checkpoint is of few steps rather than till the last step.
+(Testing purpose only)

 ## References

 The [dataset](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) can be found on the UCI Machine Learning Repository.